jitesoft/cc-gen-sharp/README.md

 ## With what?

-The application makes use of [LibGit2Sharp](https://github.com/libgit2/libgit2sharp/) to work with the git log and [Scriban](https://github.com/scriban/scriban) to handle the templates.
+The application makes use of [LibGit2Sharp](https://github.com/libgit2/libgit2sharp/) to work with the git log, [Scriban](https://github.com/scriban/scriban) to handle the templates and [YamlDotNet](https://github.com/aaubry/YamlDotNet) for Yaml parsing.
 The command line helper used is [System.CommandLine](https://github.com/dotnet/command-line-api) and tests makes use of [XUnit](https://xunit.net/) and [Moq](https://github.com/moq/moq)